 In Michigan, an adult may not suffer charges due to Statutory Rape, as there’s no actual crime charged called Statutory Rape.
 However, a sexual relationship between an adult and a minor is still a felony in Michigan, and those involved will be charged.

-While Michigan does NOT have an actual criminal charge called “Statutory Rape” (statutory rape laws), the term statutory rape is often used interchangably when talking about an accuser’s age and whether or not legally he/she is able to consent to sexual relations or sexual intercourse with you.
+The term statutory rape is often used when talking about an accuser’s age and whether legally he or she is able to consent to sexual relations with an adult.

 What is Statutory Rape?

 Statutory Rape means that a minor was involved in sexual activity despite him or her being under the age of consent.

 Age of consent is how old a person must be to be able to consent to any sexual relations or sexual intercourse.
 If a person older than the consent age has intercourse with another person younger than the consent age, it’s Statutory Rape.

 The age of consent in every state is different.
 Knowing the age of consent in your state and the statutory rape laws will make the difference between having consensual sex or non-consensual sex or sexual intercourse.
 This knowledge can avoid criminal charges and several problems that follow a person for the rest of their life.

 The legal age of consent in Michigan is 16 years old.
 This means that having a sexual relationship with a person of 15 years old or younger, is statutory rape.

 For purposes of criminal sexual conduct charges, a person is legally an adult and able to consent to sexual intercourse when they are 16 years or older.
 This includes activities that involve sexual penetration or sexual intercourse.